Alan Wiggins: Early life

 Wiggins was born in Los Angeles, California, and his mother, Karla Wiggins, raised him as a single mother.

 As a child, he played baseball with his friends at a park across from the Rose Bowl, and he was a fan of the Los Angeles Dodgers and their base-stealing shortstop, Maury Wills.
 Wiggins graduated from John Muir High School in Pasadena, California, (Note: At least two websites, Baseball-Reference.com and TheBaseballCube.com, list his high school as Hialeah High School in Hialeah, Florida.) which was also the alma mater of Dodgers star Jackie Robinson.
 Gib Bodet, a scout for the Montreal Expos, noticed Wiggins in high school.
 Wiggins was 6 ft 2 in tall, which was taller than a typical infielder.
 He was only an average hitter and fielder, but his speed stood out to Bodet.

 The California Angels selected Wiggins as the eighth overall pick of the January 1977 MLB amateur draft.
 In 1977 Wiggins played junior college baseball at Pasadena City College, where he was a teammate of future major leaguers Matt Young and Rod Booker.
 Bodet, who had moved to the Angels scouting staff just before the draft, joined other Angels staff members and worked out with Wiggins after the team selected him.
 Angels coach Bob Clear told Wiggins that his excellent speed would help him to a high batting average even if his hitting skills were not that strong: "If you can hit .200, you can run the other eighty points.
 And if you can hit .280, you can lead off for anybody."
 Wiggins signed with the Angels in May for $2,500 after what Bodet described as "a tough negotiation".
-According to Bodet, Wiggins' mother "did not trust easily".
+According to Bodet, Wiggins's mother "did not trust easily".